-Activity-driven refinement of retinotectal projection in zebrafish:
+Research in my laboratory centers on activity-driven refinement of retinotectal projection in zebrafish:

 Visual activity, acting via NMDA receptors, refines developing retinotectal maps by shaping retinal arbors.
 Initially, retinal axons emit many transient side branches along the shaft (resembling a "bottlebrush"), but some branches are stabilized and branch further to give a mature arbor.
 When MK801 blocks NMDA receptors, dynamic rates of branch addition and deletion increase twofold, as if this prevents release of a stabilizing signal.
 Ca ++ entry through NMDARs is known to activate phospholipase A2 (cPLA2, a PSD protein) to release arachidonic acid (AA), a putative retrograde signal (Bliss & Collingridge, Nature 1993).
 AA released by a second enzyme (DAG lipase) mediates L1, NCAM, N-cadherin and FGF stimulation of axon growth via protein kinase C (PKC) activation and GAP-43 phosphorylation to stabilize F-actin (Meiri et al. J Neurosci.1998).
 We propose that postsynaptic cPLA2 releases AA as a retrograde signal to tap into this presynaptic growth control mechanism.

 We previously reported that blocking either presynaptic PKC or DAG lipase causes increased branch turnover like MK801, but additionally causes arbors to remain immature due to interruption of the growth pathway.
 We have blocked AA release from cPLA2 by injecting into tectal ventricle either a selective pharmacological inhibitor (AACOCF3) or an antisense oligo to suppress expression.
 Both methods increased branch turnover without effect on arbor maturation (below), a result more similar to that of blocking NMDA receptors.
 Scrambled oligos had no effect.
 Injection of the antisense oligo into eye to suppress only presynaptic cPLA2 produced no effect, suggesting a role for postsynaptic cPLA2.
-After MK801 treatment, exogenous AA reversed the increase in dynamic rates.
+After MK801 treatment, exogenous AA reversed the increase in dynamic rates (bar graph).

 Finally, we are using the fluorogenic cPLA2 substrate PED6 (Mol.
 Probes) to show that trains of spikes (driven by strobe illumination) activate tectal cPLA2.
 The results implicate the cPLA2-AA-PKC-GAP43 pathway as a part of an F-actin based mechanism of synaptic stabilization.